-Inaugurated as Shinano Kenshi Boseki Co., Ltd. in 1918, Shinano Kenshi’s over-90-year history coincides with the development of Japan’s key industries.
+Inaugurated as Shinano Kenshi Boseki Co., Ltd. in 1918, Shinano Kenshi’s 100-year history coincides with the development of Japan’s key industries.
 Starting out with silk spinning, the company diversified into precision motors.
 This was followed by information system equipment and industrial equipment.
 Through this diversification process, Shinano Kenshi successfully enhanced its proprietary core technologies and introduced many of its new ideas to a diverse range of customers and markets.

 At Shinano Kenshi, evolution means an ongoing process of changing and improving while always staying one step ahead of the times.

 |1918||Shinano Kenshi Boseki Co., Ltd. is inaugurated with 500,000 yen in capital under an initiative by the late Yukinori Kaneko to engage in silk spinning.|

 |1962||Establishes the Electrical Division in anticipation of a major change in Japan’s industrial structure and launches AC motors for open-reel tape recorders.|